-A type 1 network (figure 3.12), with nodes connected on a private internal network.
+A type 1 network: has its nodes connected on a private internal network.
 This is the default network setup.
 In this topology, a network packet from a head or regular node destined for any external network that the cluster is attached to, by default called Externalnet, can only reach the external network by being routed and forwarded at the head node itself.
 The packet routing for Externalnet is configured at the head node.